Published: December 7, 2020

 ACCESS Initiative multidisciplinary team and its homeless services partner,

 St. Vincent de Paul.
-This average placement rate is near 8 percent.
+This surpasses the national average placement rate, which is near 8 percent.

 This local trend demonstrates both the effectiveness of efforts and the significant progress made in the number of individuals at Los Guilicos Village to move them into traditional housing and out of the sheltering system.